|JOB SKILLS PARTNERSHIP|

 (1) the process used for encouraging the participation of the targeted youth in the geographic area surrounding the organization receiving the grant;

 (2) the support services and social services that targeted youth received under the program.
-Services may include client needs assessment, preemployment skills such as basic job skills and behavior, and intermediate needs such as education and chemical dependency treatment;
+Services may include client needs assessment, preemployment skills such as basic job skills and behavior, and intermediate needs such as education and substance use disorder treatment;

 (3) the type and degree of work experience that program participants received, including real work experience in both vocational and nonvocational settings;